 Unlike responsive layouts, you can build adaptive designs from the ground up – and that gives you plenty of flexibility on how to optimize a page for different data demands.

-For example, you can create an adaptive web page that responds to whether or not the device is using data or Wi-Fi, and cut out content as needed.
-This reduces the demands on your servers and provides great content for better customer experience.
+For example, you can create an adaptive web page that responds to whether the device uses data or Wi-Fi and cut out content as needed.
+This reduces the demands on your servers and provides great content for a better customer experience.

 #5.
 Use Adaptive Design To Optimize Website Visuals

 As one of the newer web design tools for designers, adaptive layouts solve a long-standing problem with visual elements: to keep their size ratio without reducing or compressing their quality.

 This is crucial for smaller-view screens such as tablets and mobiles (which, remember, most eCommerce now operates from) since the screen can now display images well.
 This improves the customer’s UX experience, which gives them more confidence to buy the item they’re looking at.

 #6.
 Use Adaptive Design To Interact With User Input In Real-Time

 The activities of a customer aren’t limited to the pages they visit or the products they look at, but in how they move about and look at your website.
 You can catch and categorize this information as sensor data or how your audience physically perceives your digital space.